mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 |   2   | K - Q |
 |   3   | R - Z |

-But the data is not stored on mongos.
-Instead, the collection metadata gets stored in config servers, which constantly keep track of where each piece of data lives in the cluster.
-This is especially important because the information contained on each shard might change with time.

-So mongos queries the config servers often, in case a piece of data is moved.
+But the *data is not stored on mongos*.
+Instead, the *collection metadata gets stored in config servers*, which constantly keep track of where each piece of *data lives in the cluster*.
+This is especially important because the information contained on each *shard* might change with time.
+So *mongos queries the config servers* often, in case a piece of data is moved.

 But why might a piece of data have to move?

-Well, the config servers have to make sure that there's an even distribution of data across each part.

-For example, if there are a lot of people in our database with the last name Smith, the third shard is going to contain a disproportionately large amount of data.

-When this happens, the config servers have to decide what data has to be moved around so the shards have a more even distribution.
+Well, the *config servers* have to make sure that there's an even distribution of data across each part.
+For example, if there are a lot of people in our database with the last name *Smith, the third shard is going to contain a disproportionately large amount of data*.
+When this happens, the *config servers* have to decide what data has to be moved around so the *shards* have a more even distribution.

 In this example, all the names beginning with R hadn't moved to the second shard from the third shard, to make room and third shard for all those people named Smith.